 Recently, he was able to finish a 20 year representative career with a dominant Gold Medal performance at the Gold Coast 2018 Commonwealth Games, whilst also receiving the honour of carrying the Australian Flag into the Closing Ceremony.

 He’s the winner of some of the world’s most prestigious marathons in London, Paris, Rome, Los Angeles, Chicago and New York.
 The latter two, 5 times.

-Bronze & Silver, while serving as the Captain of the Australian Paralympic Team.
-In total Kurt has Thirteen Paralympic medals spanning across 5 games.
+Bronze and Silver, while serving as the Captain of the Australian Paralympic Team.
+In total Kurt has thirteen Paralympic medals spanning across 5 games.
 He’s also a 6 times world champion from 800m to the marathon.
 His marathon personal best is 1hour 18minutes & 51seconds set in Boston in 2011.